Note-taking: Electronic note-taking methods

-The growing ubiquity of laptops in universities and colleges has led to a rise in electronic note-taking.
+The growing use of laptops in universities and colleges has led to a rise in electronic note-taking.
 Many students write their notes in word processors or prepare digital hand-written notes using a graphics tablet or tablet computer and styli or digital pens, with the aid of note-taking software.
 Online applications are receiving growing attention from students who can forward notes using email, or otherwise make use of collaborative features in these applications and can also download the texts as a file on a local computer.
 It has also become common for lecturers to deliver lectures using these and similar technologies, including electronic whiteboards, especially at institutes of technology.

 Online note-taking has created problems for teachers who must balance educational freedom with copyright and intellectual property concerns regarding course content.

 Electronic note-taking may be less effective than traditional methods of note-taking.
 A study done by Pam A. Mueller of Princeton University and Daniel M. Oppenheimer of the University of California, Los Angeles showed that students who take notes digitally retain less information than students who take notes on paper, and the digital note-takers have more difficulty remembering what they've written.
+However, there was also a study performed by Linlin Luo, Kenneth Kiewra, Abraham Flanigan, and Markeya Peteranetz presented evidence to support that electronic note-taking did show benefits in certain stages of learning as well.
 Electronic note-taking has created computer-aided distractions in class as multitasking on laptops is very easy to accomplish.
 However, this research only applies to typing notes on laptops, not writing on tablets.